RMS Homeric (1913): Interiors

-Excepting the First-Class dining saloon of Homeric, which was on D-Deck, all the First-Class public rooms were located on the boat deck in one long, continuous sequence.
+Except for the First-Class dining saloon of the Homeric, which was located on D-Deck, all the First-Class public rooms were located on the boat deck in one long, continuous sequence.
 At the forward end, beneath the navigating bridge one deck above, was a drawing room with plate glass windows offering views of the bow and the sea beyond.
 After the drawing room came a reading and writing room, followed by the lounge, music room, smoking room, and a glass-enclosed veranda at the aft-end of the deck.
 The sides of each room offered "an unbroken vista" of the full 340-foot length of this sequence of rooms.

-The largest of the main suite of rooms was the lounge, 94 ft. long and 47 ft. wide, with a 20-foot-high domed ceiling at its center.
+The largest of the main suite of rooms was the lounge, 94 ft. long and 47 ft. wide, with a 20-foot-high vaulted skylight at its center.
 The lounge was dominated by two large paintings at each end, one of Columbus landing in the New World, and the other of Columbus being received by Queen Isabella and Ferdinand II.
 Between the windows were fluted columns with gilded Doric capitals, and the room was furnished in an assortment of styles and upholstery.
 At the center of the room the carpet could be removed to reveal a circular dance floor with room for 300 dancers.
 The First-Class dining room, located on D-Deck, was overlooked by a gallery and featured "an inverted dome of crystal pendants...centered in a ceiling of white and gold."
 The Smoking Room was decorated in the Old Dutch style, with floor-to-ceiling walnut paneling and a carved, white-painted ceiling.
 On either side of the room were 18-foot-high bow windows hung with buff and olive-colored silk curtains.
 The furniture was overstuffed and upholstered in Morocco leather and wool tapestry.

-Other amenities on board included 3 elevators, 2 for First-Class and one for Second, a gymnasium, hairdressing salon, typewriting room, and dark room.
+Other amenities on board included 3 elevators, 2 for First Class and 1 for Second, a gymnasium, hairdressing salon, typewriting room, and dark room.
 Children had their own playroom and dining saloon, and there was a covered deck for sports.